harshasingamshetty1/harshasingamshetty1/README.md

 A Fullstack Blockchain Developer
 ------------------------------

-* 🌍  I'm based in India
-* 🖥️  See my portfolio at [harsha-portfolio](http://harsha-portfolio-chi.vercel.app/)
+* 🖥️  You can checkout my portfolio at [harsha-portfolio](http://harsha-portfolio-chi.vercel.app/)
 * ✉️  You can contact me at [harshasingamshetty1@gmail.com](mailto:harshasingamshetty1@gmail.com)
-* 🤝  I'm open to collaborating on Open source projects
+* 🤝  Open for collaborating on Open source projects

 ### Skills